ClojureBridge/tones/curriculum/01-piano-chords.md

 ```

 The number `48` corresponds to a specific note, but it didn't help Meg
 to understand what note she made.
-She had heard that musicians are
+She knew that musicians are used to
-used to notes, not numbers, so they want to write notes instead of
+notes, not numbers, so they would want to write notes instead of
 numbers as the argument.
-Meg found a nice Overtone converter function,
+Meg found a nice Overtone converter
-`note`.
+function, `note`.

 When Meg used the function like this: